-- Each spring, managers receive copies of their developmental budget from the Vice President of Administrative Services.
+- Each spring, managers receive copies of their developmental budget from the VPAS.
 Managers obtain feedback from their departments.
-The developmental area budgets are submitted to the respective vice presidents for review and recommendations and then forwarded to the Vice President of Administrative services who prepares the final budget recommendation for the president (2.47). - Program Review needs assessments in 2013 included responses to the strategic initiatives while at the same time asking for the analyzing of department/division needs.
+The developmental area budgets are submitted to the respective vice presidents for review and recommendations and then forwarded to the VPAS, who prepares the final budget recommendation for the president. - Program review needs assessments in 2013 included responses to the strategic initiatives, while at the same time asking for the analyzing of department/division needs.
 Lists are prioritized for faculty, classified staff, budget augmentation, and equipment.
-Technology needs are referred to the Technology Committee and renovation to the Facilities and Safety Committee. - The Budget Committee revised their charge in 2013/2014 and became a collegial consultation committee.
-The committee works to identify available fund sources for needs assessment results and emerging and emergency needs. - The president receives the prioritization lists from Program Review and collegially

-- consults with the vice-presidents and College Council as to what can be funded.
-Previous presidents have also used program review information for hiring faculty as well as for the distribution of block grant money. - The Program Review prioritization lists for 2013 were distributed to the campus via email, with copies to the Academic Senate (2.49).
-In May 2014 managers and faculty chairs received information on their respective programs' ratings in program efficacy (2.50).
+Technology needs are referred to the Technology Committee and renovation to the FSC. - The Budget Committee revised its charge in 2013-2014 and became a collegial consultation committee.
+The committee works to identify available fund sources for needs assessment results and emerging and emergency needs. - The president receives the prioritization lists from program review and collegially consults with the vice presidents and College Council as to what can be funded.
+Previous presidents have also used program review information for hiring faculty as well as for the distribution of block grant money. - The program review prioritization lists for 2013 were distributed to the campus via e- mail, with copies to the Academic Senate (2.49).
+In May 2014, managers and faculty chairs received information on their respective programs' ratings in program efficacy.

-Distance Education programs at SBVC are aligned with Standard I.B.
+DE programs at SBVC are aligned with Standard I.B.
 The Online Program Committee website provides a comprehensive view of how SBVC meets ACCJC Standards.

 The institution meets the standard.
-The Office of Research, Planning, and Institutional Effectiveness utilizes quantitative and qualitative data for evaluation.
+The Office of Research, Planning and Institutional Effectiveness utilizes quantitative and qualitative data for evaluation.
 SNAP software is used for the collection of quantitative and qualitative survey data.
-Quantitative data from surveys are used to analyze and track trends in opinions and attitudes; quantitative data in the form student grades and enrollment are used to analyze trends in student success.
-Nvivo software is used to analyze the qualitative responses from open-ended survey questions, and transcribed text from interviews and focus groups.
+Quantitative data from surveys are used to analyze and track trends in opinions and attitudes; quantitative data in the form of student grades and enrollment are used to analyze trends in student success.
+Nvivo software is used to analyze the qualitative responses from open-ended survey questions and transcribed text from interviews and focus groups.

 The evaluation of student success data focuses largely on grades stored in Datatel.
-Data for all courses are analyzed and summarized using MS-Excel and the Statistical Package for the Social Sciences (SPSS) to assess student performance trends.
+Data for all courses are analyzed and summarized using MS-Excel and the SPSS to assess student performance trends.
 These findings are made available in reports for dissemination to all appropriate constituencies.

-Data and analyses are widely distributed and used throughout the institution.
+Data and analyses are widely distributed and used throughout SBVC.
 The institutional researcher communicates regularly on campus through a variety of committees and meetings.
-In addition, all surveys and reports are available on the Office of Research, Planning, and Institutional Effectiveness web page on the college's website.
-The Dean of Research, Planning, and Institutional Effectiveness is members of many district committees, such as the chancellor's Collegiate Cabinet, District Computing Services (DCS), District Strategic Planning, etc. He regularly meets with researchers from other institutions connected to the California Partnership for Achieving Student Success (Cal-Pass).
+In addition, all surveys and reports are available on the Office of Research, Planning and Institutional Effectiveness webpage on the SBVC website.
+The dean of research, planning, and institutional effectiveness is a member of many SBCCD committees, such as the Chancellor's Collegiate Cabinet, District Computing Services (DCS), District Strategic Planning, and so forth.
+He regularly meets with researchers from other institutions connected to the California Partnership for Achieving Student Success (Cal-Pass).
 He is a member of the RP Group and attends seminars and conferences to remain current on quantitative and qualitative data analysis trends in higher education.